'Do The Right Thing': Woman Pleads For Help After Burglar Steals Urn Containing Husband's Ashes From Minneapolis Business

 Hauswald says she kept some of his ashes in an urn in the print shop office, because he “loved his shop and all the clients and friends that enjoy being at the shop.”

 She said the person on the surveillance video broke into the shop and stole the urn containing White’s ashes.
+The person is seen wearing a white mask and appears to have short hair dyed blue.

 “If you know this man please do the right thing and get them back to us,” she said.
 “We just want Paul back in shop where he belongs.”